ultimate271/notes/book/shortstory/20190407 - Seth and Cain Part6 Draft1.md

 Cain looked back at Seth, and laughed.
 "Well, I would not presume to know how the universe came to be.
 If we could answer that question, we could answer a great deal many others that I have on my mind.
-But I can tell you how I believe our parents came to be.
+But I can tell you how I believe our parents came to be...

 "Look at us, Seth.
 Compare our anatomy with the anatomy of a monkey.
-You and I, and Mother and Father, we are all very similar in the fact that our shape and form is rather similar to that of an ape.
-Yes, it is true that we have less hair on our bodies, and we compensate for this by covering ourselves with clothing, but it is undeniable that the shape of our bodies, not only the way we carry our four limbs but also our internal structure of organs and tissue, we share many similarities with monkies, and in particular, chimpanzees."
+You and I, and Mother and Father, we are all very similar in the fact that our shape and form is rather similar to that of a primate.
+Yes, it is true that we have less hair on our bodies, and we compensate for this by covering ourselves with clothing, but it is undeniable that the shape of our bodies, not only the way we carry our four limbs but also our internal structure of organs and tissue, has many similarities with monkies, and in particular, chimpanzees."

 Seth was listening to his brother intently, but he wasn't sure where this was going.
-Sure, Chimpanzee's were fascinating animals, and Seth had encountered a couple in his time, but he was'nt sure why his brother Cain was talking about them now.
+Sure, Chimpanzee's were fascinating animals, and Seth had encountered a couple in his time, but he wasn't sure why his brother Cain was talking about them now.
 Still curious, though, Seth let his brother continue.

 "Because of our striking similarities to chimpanzee's, my current working